Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Entering Santa LlucíaEntering Santa Llucía

-Farther down the road at approx 4.9 kilometers into day six at kilometer marker 14 on the AS-375, we came to the row houses in the photo below.
-There is nothing much more this town!
+Shortly after the sign, you will see a path off to the right, to this town’s fountain by the stream you just crossed.
+And farther down the road after approximately 4.9 kilometers at kilometer marker 14 on the AS-375, we came to the row houses in the photo below.
+There is nothing much more to this town!

 Row Houses in Santa LlucíaRow Houses in Santa Llucía

-At about 5.8 kilometers into day six on the Camino del Salvador, we came to a fountain, and the sign for the town of Aguilar.
+After about 5.8 kilometers into day six, we came to a fountain, and the sign for the town of Aguilar, below.
 The road once again flattened out a bit here, albeit briefly.
+Walking through Aguilar, pass the 13 kilometer marker.

 Pass Fountain When Entering AguilarPass Fountain When Entering Aguilar

-After walking through Aguilar, almost immediately come to the sign for El Padrún and yet another town fountain.
-This is about 6.24 kilometers into the day
+After Aguilar, almost immediately you will come to the sign for El Padrún and yet another town fountain.
+This is after about 6.24 kilometers into the day

-Just after these row houses, containing the Sidreria Casa Angel (temporarily closed), pass by the sign welcoming you to the Consejo (Council) de Oviedo!
-Not quite 12 kilometers left to go to Oviedo.
+Just after these row houses, pass by the sign welcoming you to the Consejo (Council) de Oviedo!
+Less than 12 kilometers left to go to the city of Oviedo!

-On the north side of town, come to a path, shown below, that descends very steeply toward the next town of Casares.
-The Camino takes this path to the right, designated by the concrete waymark below the town sign.
+On the north side of town, as you walk down the hill, and after the high stone wall, pictured below, come to a path that descends very steeply toward the next town of Casares.
+The Camino takes this path to the right, designated by a concrete waymark.

 Right Turn on Lane to CasaresRight Turn on Lane to Casares

-We walked along this lane towards Casares.
-The Way was quite muddy when we passed through, so it must have recently rained a significant amount.
+We walked along this lane, shown next, towards Casares.
+The Way was quite muddy when we passed through but we chose this way anyway.

 Muddy Lane Towards CasaresMuddy Lane Towards Casares

-Only 250 meters the Camino joins the pavement again as you come into the town.
-Make a left hand turn in town and again a few meters onward at this waymark below, just across from the town fountain.
+After only 250 meters the Camino joins the pavement again as you come into the town.
+Make a left hand turn at a small roundabout and again a few meters onward at this waymark below, just across from the town fountain.
 You can see the Way ahead along the road.
+In fact, the AS-375 is also ahead, if you want to divert back to it!

-In only 120 meters later, the Camino turns right onto yet another path through the fields.
-This path was quite overgrown when we walked, and the vegetation was quite wet after the recent rain.
+Only 120 meters later, the Camino turns right onto yet another path through the fields, pictured here.
+It was quite wet after the rains, but onwad we went.

-Right Turn Onto the Overgrown PathRight Turn Onto the Overgrown Path
+Right Turn Onto the PathRight Turn Onto the Path

-Once you meet the AS-375, you will be walking on the pavement for the next 2.95 kilometers, continuing along this road.
+After about 7.5 kilometers into day six on the Camino de San Salvador, the path eventually meets up again with the AS-375, shown below.
+Once you meet the AS-375, and turn right, you will be walking on the pavement for the next 2.95 kilometers, continuing along this road.

-Pass the 10 kilometer marker on the way to the next town of Olloniego
+Pass the 10 kilometer marker on the way to the next town of Olloniego, at a strong bend to the right.
+This lovely waymark on the stone wall at the bend, caught my eye, below.

-In only about 85 meters after the sign above, take a left hand turn onto this side road, shown below, toward "La Estacion" or the train station of Olloniego.
+After about 8.25 kilometers into the day, take a left hand turn onto this side road, shown below, toward "La Estacion" or the train station of Olloniego.
+You will briefly leave the AS-375 here.

 Left Turn on Side Road Toward Train StationLeft Turn on Side Road Toward Train Station